disguise-one/RenderStream/README.md

 # Requirements
 * 64-bit Windows 10 and above
 * A valid [disguise software license](https://store.disguise.one/) or RenderStream license (available on [rx range](https://www.disguise.one/en/products/rx-range/) hardware)
-* An r21.3 install of the disguise software
+* The latest install of the disguise designer software (available from https://download.disguise.one/)

 # Support
 Please raise RenderStream API issues on this GitHub repository or contact support@disguise.one for general disguise support